dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 So start playing like a goddamn team and we won't have problems, will we?

-In this situation, if you are American, DO NOT bet against America.
+#### If you are American, DO NOT bet against America.

+If someone comes knocking at your door and you answer fiduciary questions with any statements other than a paraphrasing of "My interests for the preservation of America outweigh any such interests for self-preservation" we will seize your assets and take your paintings.

+> I realize exactly how radical and insensitive this sounds, but
+> *THERE WILL BE NOTHING ETHNIC ABOUT THIS*.
+I'm sorry: I do not mean
+> to say that what happened in 1930's Germany was acceptable.
+Read my
+> writing.
+Nothing America does can be successful if any of this
+> becomes framed in terms of ethnicity.
+Diversity is one of our
+> primary strengths.
+We cannot allow ourselves to become played
+> against one another.

+Data science will show who stands to gain from the fall of America.
+We can methodically identify who has postured themselves to this end.
+You will support American financial interests or we will destroy you.
+And please, we want your support.
+Do not posture your financial interests against America.
+It is foolish because, regardless of how this plays out, you will lose if America falls.
+There is simply no other way.

-If you are European, DO NOT bet against America.
+#### If you are European, DO NOT bet against America.

 It is NOT in your interests.
 You may be pleasantly amused at the American kangaroo election, but that is all by design.
 It's a distraction.
 If even five of these things come to pass, who will be there to stand for your defense?
 What will become of NATO then?
+Europe will fall because Europe has become weak, which is the only point Trump was trying to make about NATO during the election.
+How did the media spin that?

 The 2008 financial collapse harnessed the fractures of aligned Jingo tower of derivatives and debt.
 It may at least be seen as an